ordina-jworks/ordina-jworks.github.io/_posts/2020-03-02-frontend-developer-love-2020.md

 An intent categorizes an end-user's intention for one conversation turn.
 By trying to match phrases or parts of phrases, Dialogflow tries to classify the end-user expression to the best intent.
 It then tries to parse the input with the help of the intent to extract information.
-For the example of weather forecase queries, if Dialogflow is able to match the queries to the forecast intent, it knows it can try to extract information such as time and location.
+For the example of weather forecast queries, if Dialogflow is able to match the queries to the forecast intent, it knows it can try to extract information such as time and location.

 <img alt="Intent matching diagram for weather forecast queries" src="{{ '/img/frontend-love-2020/intent-match-forecast.svg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto;">